hadley/adv-r/Functional-programming.md

 }
 ```

-Modifying values in a parent environment is an important technique because it is one way to generate "mutable state" in R. Mutable state is hard to achieve normally, because every time it looks like you're modifying an object, you're actually creating a copy and modifying that.
-That said, if you do need mutable objects, it's usually better to use the [[R5]] OO system, except in the simplest of cases.
-R5 objects are easier to document, and provide easier ways to inherit behaviour across functions.
+Modifying values in a parent environment is an important technique because it is one way to generate "mutable state" in R. Mutable state is normally hard to achieve, because every time it looks like you're modifying an object, you're actually creating a copy and modifying that.
+That said, if you do need mutable objects, except in the simplest of cases, it's usually better to use the [[R5]] OO system.
+R5 objects are easier to document, and provide easier ways to inherit behaviour.

-The power of closures is tightly coupled to another important class of functions: higher-order functions (HOFs), which include functions that take functions as arguments.
-Mathematicians distinguish between functionals, which accept a function and return a scalar, and function operators, which accept a function and return a function.
-Integration over an interval is a functional, the indefinite integral is a function operator.
-The following two chapters discuss functionals and function operators in turn.
+The power of closures is tightly coupled to [[functionals]] and [[function operators]], and you'll see many more examples of closures in those two chapters.
+The following section disucsses the remaining important property of functions: the ability to store them in a list.

 ### Exercises